YngJesus/clothing-store/README.md

-# Clothing Store
+# Clothing Store E-Commerce Website - Baha Jdidi

+## Summary
-A simple, responsive clothing store website built using HTML, CSS, JavaScript, and Bootstrap.
+A responsive clothing store built using HTML, CSS, JavaScript, and Bootstrap.
+Includes features like a shopping cart, wishlist, and checkout system.

 ## Features